 Students in the White & Case International Arbitration LL.M.
 Program are taught by an internationally-renowned faculty, comprised of world-class arbitration practitioners, including Rudolf Dolzer, Andres Jana, Carolyn Lamm, Jan Paulsson, and Nassib Ziade, who are frequently recognized by International Who’s Who of Commercial Arbitration, Chambers & Partners Global-wide, and the Legal 500 in International Arbitration.
 The selective admission to the program allows for heightened attention and effective mentoring from our faculty who help students start or advance their arbitration careers.

 In addition, Miami Law’s International Arbitration Institute embodies Miami Law’s long tradition of engagement with the law of arbitration.
 Under its Director Marike Paulsson, the Institute strives not only for progress through the education of a new generation of arbitration lawyers but also for progress through research in international arbitration.
 Students also have the opportunity to work as graduate research assistants with the IAI and individual Miami Law faculty members on cutting-edge research projects related to international arbitration.
 The findings of one of these projects, involving an unprecedented multi-year collection of data points culled from a great number of cases in the archives of the International Chamber of Commerce (Paris), is expected to be released in 2019.

 Featuring an extensive range of law school profiles, an active discussion board, and an array of editorial content, LL.M.
 GUIDE is the premier web destination for LL.M. applicants.
-While its Top 10 Lists are not intended as definitive or scientific rankings, they take into consideration offered concentrations, existing rankings, international balance, and location.
+While its Top 10 Lists are not intended as definitive or scientific rankings, they take into consideration offered concentrations, research capacity, existing rankings, international balance, and location.